AdasuveTreatment for Agitation, Schizophrenia, Bipolar Disorder

 Staccato loxapine and the Staccato System

 Adasuve is an anti-agitation product candidate that combines Alexza's proprietary Staccato system with loxapine, an antipsychotic currently available in the U.S. as an oral formulation for the management of schizophrenia.
 The Staccato system is a hand-held, single-dose inhaler that delivers a medication comparable to intravenous administration, but with greater ease, patient comfort and convenience.
-Click here to see an animation of how the Staccato system works.
 In clinical studies, Adasuve has shown an onset of effect in 10 minutes of dosing, which is the first time point measured in the Phase 3 clinical studies.
 The Adasuve NDA contains efficacy and safety data from more than 1,600 patients and subjects who have been studied in thirteen different clinical trials.

 About Alexza Pharmaceuticals, Inc.